jupyterlab/jupyterlab/design/real_time_collab.md

 ### Jon the Academic Data Scientist

-Jon is a academic researcher and data scientist.
+Jon is an academic researcher and data scientist.
 He has been using the Jupyter Notebook daily for many years and is an advanced user, teacher and book author.
 He uses the Notebook exclusively on his local system and stores his notebooks on GitHub, in including blog posts and full length books.

 Jon regularly works with students, postdocs and other faculty at his own and other universities on a wide range of projects.
-These projects involve the collaborative creation of notebooks, markdown files, documentation (Sphinx) and soruce code files (Python, C, C++).
+These projects involve the collaborative creation of notebooks, markdown files, documentation (Sphinx) and source code files (Python, C, C++).
 His collaborators also run the notebook their local systems.

 Jon and his collaborators need the ability to do ad-hoc collaboration on particular documents.
 They